Raksani/demo-ci/README.md

 ## Building the Application

-Travis has several choices of **build tools** it can use to build and test your project.
-For Java projects the choices are: Ant, Gradle, and Maven.
+To build a Java project on Travis-CI, use Ant, Gradle, or Maven.
-In this demo project we use good-old Apache [Ant](https://ant.apache.org), a standard software build tool widely used for Java apps.
+In this demo project we use good-old Apache [Ant](https://ant.apache.org), a standard Java build tool.

 ## The Ant Build File

-The Ant build file is `build.xml` (the default name).
+The Ant build file is `build.xml`.
 Open the file in an editor (not a web browser) to see what it looks like.
 The format is XML, of course.

-There are several Ant "targets" (*aka* tasks) defined in this file, such as `clean`, `compile`, and `test`.
-There is also a `deps` task used by Travis CI to install dependencies needed for Travis to build and test this project.
+There are several Ant "targets" defined in this file, such as `clean`, `compile`, and `test`.
+There is also a `deps` target used by Travis CI to install dependencies needed for Travis to build and test this project.

 Here is part of the build file:
 ```xml